Where to Go From NYC: Rockaway Beach

 192 Beach 92nd St.; +1-718-318-7997

 Locally owned surf shop with shower, changing room, and bathroom facilities.
-Lockers are available for regulars who want to store boards for the season.
-Surfboard, body board, and bike rentals available at their smaller Beach 97th St. outpost.
+Lockers are available for regulars who want to store boards for the season and they have surfboards for rent.

 Locals Surf School